How to Open Big CSV Files – an Ultimate Guide

 -

-- Import CSV into SQLite: To open and query large CSV files using SQLite, check out our blog post covering both GUI-based (DBeaver) and command-line methods for a visual or direct approach.
+Import CSV into SQLite: To open and query large CSV files using SQLite, check out our blog post covering both GUI-based and command-line methods for a visual or direct approach.

 SQLite is excellent for managing large CSV files simply and efficiently.
 However, it does not support concurrent writes and struggles with massive file sizes, making it less ideal for high-throughput or transactional tasks.
 For better concurrency and performance with large CSV datasets, server-based databases like PostgreSQL and MySQL are more suitable.